SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

     - Coordinated meeting with client
     - Set up meeting with other design group for client prep
     - Created a [mockups folder](/Mockups/) to hold app design mockups.

+### TODO
+ - Reorganize the readme.
+ - Move appropriate data to wiki from readme (like project updates)
+ - Update the kanban board
+ - Update the links and project lifecycle

 ---